 - The U.S. Food and Drug Administration has not approved the use of milk thistle as a treatment for cancer or any other medical condition (see Question 9).

 - Milk thistle is available in the United States as an herbal dietary supplement (see Question 9).

 Milk thistle is a plant whose fruit and seeds have been used for more than 2,000 years as a treatment for disorders of the liver, bile ducts, and gallbladder.
 Milk thistle is native to Europe but can also be found in the United States and South America.

 The medicinal ingredient found in milk thistle is silymarin, an extract of milk thistle seeds.
-It is an antioxidant that protects against cell damage.
-Silymarin contains several compounds, including silybin (consisting of silybins A and B), isosilybin (consisting of isosilybins A and B), silychristin, and silydianin.
-Most research has studied silymarin or its major compound silybin, instead of the plant in its whole form.
+Silymarin is a mixture that contains several closely related compounds, including silybin (consisting of the silybins A and B), isosilybin (consisting of the isosilybins A and B), silychristin and isosilychristin, silydianin, and taxifolin.
+Most research has studied silymarin or its major component silybin, instead of the plant in its whole form.

 The botanical name for milk thistle is Silybum marianum.
 Milk thistle is also called holy thistle, Marian thistle, Mary thistle, St. Mary thistle, Our Lady's thistle, wild artichoke, Mariendistel (German), and Chardon-Marie (French).

 What is the history of the discovery and use of milk thistle as a

 complementary and alternative therapy?